Taar2/complete-ordered-ring/README.md

 # complete integral domains

-Let's call a ring *complete*, if we can equip it with a total order that is both translation invariant and compatible with the ring multiplication, such that some completeness property (*i.e.*, similar to the completeness of the field of the real numbers) is satisfied.
+Let's call a ring *complete*, if we can equip it with a total order that is both translation invariant and compatible with the ring multiplication, such that some completeness (*i.e.*, similar to the completeness of the field of the real numbers) hypothesis is satisfied.

 The goal here is to prove that under a mild completeness hypothesis (namely, that any bounded increasing sequence converges, see https://en.wikipedia.org/wiki/Completeness_of_the_real_numbers#Monotone_convergence_theorem), the only complete integral domains are (up to isomorphism) $\mathbb{Z}$ and $\mathbb{R}$.